microsoft/CodeXGLUE/ClozeTest-all/README.md

 # CodeXGLUE -- ClozeTest-all

 We present two kinds of ClozeTest: ClozeTest-maxmin and ClozeTest-all.
-Here is the pipeline for ClozeTest-all task.
+Here is the ClozeTest-all task.

 ## Task Description